 In addition to seeing a psychiatrist, it is helpful to undergo counseling from a therapist or psychologist.
 These visits will allow you to discuss the symptoms of your condition in greater detail than during your visits with your psychiatrists.
 Psychiatrists are primarily concerned with medication management, but therapists will spend more time speaking with you about your conditions and offering techniques to help manage your symptoms.
 There are several different types of therapists, such as psychologists, social workers, and licensed mental health counselors.
 These titles are differentiated by the type of degree and qualifications the provider obtained.
 A psychologist has obtained a doctoral-level degree in psychology, a social worker has obtained at least a Master’s degree in social work and pass a licensure exam, and a licensed mental health counselor has obtained a Master’s degree in counseling, family therapy, or another similar degree, and also has passed a licensure exam.
 When selecting a therapist for the purpose of strengthening your Social Security claim, it is best to see a psychologist, as the Social Security Administration places greater weight on the opinions of psychologists than other types of therapists.
 However, it is ultimately most important to select a therapist with whom you connect and is accessible to you, both financially and in terms of scheduling.

 The legal team at LaBovick Law Group has extensive experience with Social Security Disability claims related to mental health conditions.
-Give us a call at (561) 625-8400 for a free case evaluation.
+If you need a dedicated Social Security Disability Lawyer, give us a call at (561) 625-8400 for a free case evaluation.